gavin-robey/fractal_visualizer/doc/Plan-4.1.md

 ## Phase 6: Maintenance

-**Deliver:**

 *   Write brief and honest answers to these questions: *(Note: do this before you complete **Phase 5: Deployment**)*
     * What parts of your program are sloppily written and hard to understand?
+    * *I think that my Palette classes are a bit messy im sure I could clean it a bit more but its not terrible*
         * Are there parts of your program which you aren't quite sure how/why they work?
+        * *No everything makes sense!*
         * If a bug is reported in a few months, how long would it take you to find the cause?
+        * *Not Long, im happy with how this is written*
     * Will your documentation make sense to...
         * ...anybody besides yourself?
+        * *Hope So!*
         * ...yourself in six month's time?
+        * *Yes definately*
     * How easy will it be to add a new feature to this program in a year?
+    * *Super easy, thats the point of the assignment right?*
     * Will your program continue to work after upgrading...
         * ...your computer's hardware?
+        * *Yes*
         * ...the operating system?
+        * *Yes*
         * ...to the next version of Python?
+        * *Yes*
 *   Fill out the Assignment Reflection on Canvas.